Michael-Sharkansky/Python-image-preprocessing-for-GAN/readme.md

 Command line:   -c  <config_file>

-Initialize ñ the 1st button: select folder with images and create subfolders for results.
+Initialize ‚Äì the 1st button: select folder with images and create subfolders for results.
-Skip ñ skip q-ty of images in the following edit control INTR_LINEAR combo ñ select algorithm for image resizing Resize checkbox ñ resize result images to the size below 256 edit - size of result images
+Skip ‚Äì skip q-ty of images in the following edit control INTR_LINEAR combo ‚Äì select algorithm for image resizing Resize checkbox ‚Äì resize result images to the size below 256 edit - size of result images

-Force to square form checkbox ñ force cropped picture to be square of any size, unscaled (not to be checked together with ëForce to this sizeí)
+Force to square form checkbox ‚Äì force cropped picture to be square of any size, unscaled (not to be checked together with ‚ÄòForce to this size‚Äô)

 Force to this size checkbox - force cropped picture to be square of preset size, when an unscaled square of the given size must be cropped from the image

-Output to the same name checkbox ñ give the same file name to result images Feature and Label order checkbox ñ ensure that Add F and Add L buttons are called in the correct
+Output to the same name checkbox ‚Äì give the same file name to result images Feature and Label order checkbox ‚Äì ensure that Add F and Add L buttons are called in the correct
 order: Add F is the 1st.
 It should be unchecked if no Label images are needed.
-Append 2 results checkbox ñ create a subfolder to store appended resulting feature and labels Horizontally combo ñ append either horizontally or vertically IrfanView checkbox ñ preview with IrfanView
+Append 2 results checkbox ‚Äì create a subfolder to store appended resulting feature and labels Horizontally combo ‚Äì append either horizontally or vertically IrfanView checkbox ‚Äì preview with IrfanView
-Preview check box ñ preview with the internal viewer.
+Preview check box ‚Äì preview with the internal viewer.
 The previewed image is closed by space tab.
 The mouse can select a region over the image by clicking the left mouse button and dragging the mouse until the button release.
 Any rectangle corner may be started at.
 It is marked by a small red cross.
 The assumed vertical axis of the image is selected by clicking the middle mouse button and dragging it until the button release.
 The drawn assumed axis will cause the image of the selected region to be rotated with the angle between the assumed vertical axis and the real vertical axis of the screen.
 The region and the axis are discarded by Esc.
-The confirmation of selection is done by ëspaceí key.
+The confirmation of selection is done by ‚Äòspace‚Äô key.
-The preview image is confirmed by ëspaceí key and stays in the results folder.
+The preview image is confirmed by ‚Äòspace‚Äô key and stays in the results folder.
 A 1 to 5 key for the label result move it and its feature image to the 1st to 5th category appropriate folders.
-X, Y, W, H ñ enter the ROI selected in the IrfanView Next ñ go to the next image
+X, Y, W, H ‚Äì enter the ROI selected in the IrfanView Next ‚Äì go to the next image
-One Back ñ return one image back (also many times)
-Add Full ñ take the entire image as result.
-If this button is used, ìResizeî, ìForce to Square formî, ìFeatures and Labels Orderî, ìAppend 2 resultsî should be unchecked.
+One Back ‚Äì return one image back (also many times) Add Full ‚Äì take the entire image as result.
+If this button is used, ‚ÄúResize‚Äù, ‚ÄúForce to Square form‚Äù, ‚ÄúFeatures and Labels Order‚Äù, ‚ÄúAppend 2 results‚Äù should be unchecked.
 The image may be rotated using rotate buttons or the assumed vertical axis line created with the middle mouse button.
-Rotate CW edit ñ angle to which the image is rotated clockwise Rotate CCW edit  -angle to which image is rotated counterclockwise Add F ñ show image to select the feature and rotate it by the angle in Rotate edit control Add L ñ show image to select the label and rotate it by the angle in Rotate edit control Rotate F - rotate the feature image by the angle in Rotate edit controls and display the result Rotate L - rotate the label image by the angle in Rotate edit controls and display the result Again ñ discard already selected result images and allow to use Add F and Add L again Fit Big Image checkbox ñ fit big image view into the screen size (view is distorted).
+Rotate CW edit ‚Äì angle to which the image is rotated clockwise Rotate CCW edit  -angle to which image is rotated counterclockwise Add F ‚Äì show image to select the feature and rotate it by the angle in Rotate edit control Add L ‚Äì show image to select the label and rotate it by the angle in Rotate edit control Rotate F - rotate the feature image by the angle in Rotate edit controls and display the result Rotate L - rotate the label image by the angle in Rotate edit controls and display the result Again ‚Äì discard already selected result images and allow to use Add F and Add L again Fit Big Image checkbox ‚Äì fit big image view into the screen size (view is distorted).
 The Checkbox is reset when the image is fully processed, unless always checkbox is set.
 Always checkbox -  do not reset the Fit Big Image checkbox on image processing completion.usefull whe most f the images in the set are vary large.
-RButton combo-box ñ ìCommit/upî causes right button up to serve as ìspaceî key to proceed with the image, ìRe-center/dblî causes the place of right button double click to become the center of the selected image region.
+RButton combo-box ‚Äì ‚ÄúCommit/up‚Äù causes right button up to serve as ‚Äúspace‚Äù key to proceed with the image, ‚ÄúRe-center/dbl‚Äù causes the place of right button double click to become the center of the selected image region.
-Move to ñ move the result files to the subfolder in the folder in the edict control at the right as Source (source file), Sniplets (result files), All (both of them) Delete last ñ delete the last set of results.
+Move to ‚Äì move the result files to the subfolder in the folder in the edict control at the right as Source (source file), Sniplets (result files), All (both of them) Delete last ‚Äì delete the last set of results.
 Save as -  save as .jpg or .png
-Class ñ append this string to the filenames.
+Class ‚Äì append this string to the filenames.
 Good to separate the files into groups later.
-Category selection ñ move the derived images into a category folder Move checkbox ñ move to category folder if checked, otherwise ñ copy.
+Category selection ‚Äì move the derived images into a category folder Move checkbox ‚Äì move to category folder if checked, otherwise ‚Äì copy.
 Undo Last  - return the last set of images from a category folder to the results folder.
-Close on timeout ñ causes the preview and approval widows to be closed after several seconds.
+Close on timeout ‚Äì causes the preview and approval widows to be closed after several seconds.

-i-crop-batch ñ run in a batch mode over a folder with images  and create images resized to a definite side size or images rescaled to percents of the original images in another folder.
+i-crop-batch ‚Äì run in a batch mode over a folder with images  and create images resized to a definite side size or images rescaled to percents of the original images in another folder.
-Initialize ñ the 1st button: select folder with images and create subfolders with results in it.
+Initialize ‚Äì the 1st button: select folder with images and create subfolders with results in it.
-INTR_LINEAR combo ñ select algorithm for image resizing Resize checkbox ñ resize result images to the size below or to percentage below 256 edit - size of result images or percentage of original image Output to the same name checkbox ñ give the same file name to result images Reset ñ clear all previous settings.
+INTR_LINEAR combo ‚Äì select algorithm for image resizing Resize checkbox ‚Äì resize result images to the size below or to percentage below 256 edit - size of result images or percentage of original image Output to the same name checkbox ‚Äì give the same file name to result images Reset ‚Äì clear all previous settings.
 Good before another batch.
-Skip ñ skip q-ty of images in the following edit control Class ñ append this string to the filenames.
+Skip ‚Äì skip q-ty of images in the following edit control Class ‚Äì append this string to the filenames.
 Good to separate the files into groups later.
 Go  - start the batch processing.
-X, Y, W, H ñ show size of the current image
+X, Y, W, H ‚Äì show size of the current image
-Rotate CW edit ñ angle to which the image is rotated clockwise Rotate CCW edit  - angle to which the  image is rotated counterclockwise
+Rotate CW edit ‚Äì angle to which the image is rotated clockwise Rotate CCW edit  - angle to which the  image is rotated counterclockwise